renpy/renpy/sphinx/source/screen_python.rst

         Called when the user presses enter.
 If this returns a non-None value, that value is returned from the interacton.
-This may also raise renpy.IgnoreEvent() to ignore the press.
+This may also raise :exc:`renpy.IgnoreEvent` to ignore the press.
 Otherwise, the enter-press is propagated to other displayables.

     The following actions are available as methods on InputValue: